 Everywhere in Savda Ghevra, there are signs of the government’s flawed, callous idea of resettlement, and experimental engagement of a wide variety of individuals and organisations — there are water ATMs, a pilot project of the Delhi Jal Board where people get water using smart cards, septic tanks designed by a Lon-don-based architect, community development and alternative learning centres run by a host of NGOs, a community archive , where people preserve memories in the form of everyday objects, a facility called Savda Talkies, where inspiring, community- oriented movies are shown on a projector screen.

 The streets of the resettlement colony have rows and rows of box-like houses; there is no sewerage system or a water pipeline.
 Many have called the resettlement colony, spread over 250 acres with over 8,600 plots , a ‘planned slum’.
+While there is no official estimate on the population living in the colony, a rough estimate pegs it at about 47,000.

 The residents of the colony, many of whom were resettled here from places such as Laxmi Nagar, Lodhi Colony, Pragati Maidan say that the government picked and dumped them here without making provisions for basic amenities.